somnambulist-tech/web-api-skeleton/readme.md

 this functionality via an active-record approach, however pure SQL / PDO could be used instead.

 See the read-models documentation for more details of working with the library.

+## Contributing

+Contributions are welcome!
+Spot an error, want additional docs or something better explaining?
+Then create a ticket on the project, or open a PR.